Aml-2000/AirBnB_clone/README.md

 ## Description

 # the team project:
-Amla Kadri - Emiliarita Iloakasy
+Amal Kadri - Emiliarita Iloakasy

 #introduction :
 the console is a command interpreter to mange objects abstraction between objects and how they are stored